sigalitam/cocktail-glass/README.md

-# The Glowing CSS Cocktail: Reeco's Frontend Challenge 🍹✨
+# Glowing CSS Cocktail: Reeco's Frontend Challenge 🍹✨

 Welcome to my submission for **Reeco's Frontend Challenge: Code Your Cocktail**.
 This project is a celebration of pure CSS mastery, designed to capture the essence of a glowing cocktail through nothing but HTML and CSS.
 No images, no SVGs—just inventive code that brings your drink to life.